jurekmartin3/Digital-electronics-1/Labs/05-counter/README.md

     begin
         s_reset <= '0';
         wait for 12 ns;
-        	-- Expected output

             assert (s_reset = '0')
-            -- If false, then report an error report "Test failed for input on 12ns for s_reset" severity error;
+            -- If false, then report an error report "Test failed for input on 12ns for reset" severity error;

         -- Reset activated
         s_reset <= '1';
         wait for 73 ns;